Agatha Christie's Secret Notebooks: The Capture of Cerberus

 Hercule Poirot, by the Lake of Geneva, meets Countess Vera Rossakoff.
 She introduces him to Herr Keiserbach, and mentions that he can 'bring the dead back to life'.
 Keiserbach later visits Poirot and asks him to clear his son's name.
 He reveals that he changed his name from Lutzmann.
 His son, Hans Lutzmann, shot August Hertzlein during a speech, and was immediately torn apart by the crowd.
 Keiserbach tells Poirot that his son was an avid supporter of Hertzlein, "a Nazi through and through".

 Returning to Britain, Poirot hires Mr Higgs, a dog thief, and, with a cat burglar, they travel to a place in Alsace.
 Mr Higgs uses his skills to get the massive guard dog out of the way, while the cat burglar breaks into a certain room in the house, files the bars away, and with the aid of a silk ladder, lowers Hertzlein - a "short man with a bullet head and a little dark moustache" - to the ground.
 In a Paris-bound train, Poirot reveals how he guessed that the man that was shot was not Hertzlein - it was someone impersonating him.
 Hertzlein had been converted by a priest, and was about to start preaching peace.
 "Executive authorities in the Central Empires" kidnapped him and substituted a look-alike, who was then assassinated by two storm troopers who then accused Hans Lutzmann, forcing the gun into his hands.
 The real Hertzlein was put into an asylum, where no-one would believe him if he said who he was.
-Poirot sent out several young medical men to various asylums, one of who found Hertzlein.
+Poirot sent out several young medical men to various asylums, one of whom found Hertzlein.

 Hertzlein, freed, preaches peace to the nation.
 In Geneva, Poirot reads the news of Hertzlein.
 Rossakoff tells Poirot that this time, those who kidnapped him will really kill him.
 Poirot tells her that his legacy will live on, and presents her with the dog that Mr Higgs stole, calling it 'Cerberus'.